-Bangladeshi economist Muhammad Yunus accepted the Nobel Peace Prize on Sunday for his pioneering program of giving microcredit loans to the poor.
-Yunus shared the award with Grameen Bank which he founded thirty years ago.
-The bank has helped hundreds of thousands of impoverished Bangladeshis–mostly women–by providing small, unsecured loans known as microcredit which are then repaid.
+AMY GOODMAN: Bangladeshi economist Muhammad Yunus accepted the Nobel Peace Prize on Sunday for his pioneering program of giving microcredit loans to the poor.
+Yunus shared the award with Grameen Bank, which he founded 30 years ago.
+The bank has helped hundreds of thousands of impoverished Bangladeshis—mostly women—by providing small, unsecured loans known as microcredit, which are then repaid.

-Grameen Bank is an interest-charging, profit-making business that is almost entirely owned by the very women who borrow from it.
+Grameen Bank is an interest-charging, profit-making business that’s almost entirely owned by the very women who borrow from it.
 Yunus is the first Nobel winner from Bangladesh.
 The prize committee said the award also was intended to build bridges between the West and Islamic countries.

 MUHAMMAD YUNUS: By giving us this prize, the Norwegian Nobel Committee has given important support to the proposition that peace is inextricably linked to poverty.
 Poverty is a threat to peace.

 World’s income distribution gives a very telling story.
-94% of the world income goes to 40% of the world population, while 60% of people live only with 6% of the world income.
-Half of the world population lives on two dollars a day.
+Ninety-four percent of the world income goes to 40 percent of the world population, while 60 percent of people live only with 6 percent of the world income.
+Half of the world population lives on $2 a day.

 The millennium began with a great global dream.
 World leaders gathered at the United Nations in 2000 and adopted, among others, a historic goal to reduce poverty by half by 2015.
 Never in human history had such a bold goal been adopted by the entire world in one voice, one that specified time and size.